 I almost died of anorexia in 2009.
 Through treatment, therapy, accountability, practice, and lots of grace, I made a full recovery.
 Now, my rituals are about creating a truly healthy and balanced life.

 If you have a goal, you need to have a plan in place.
 You also need consistent habits that are aligned with your plan to reach those goals.

 Another key factor is that most people need to get rid of the “all or nothing" mindset.
 Most people fall off-track because they expect perfect execution of the plan, but that's not realistic.

 When you're trying to get to the next level, there's no doubt you need to work hard.
 However, when life happens and there's a bump in the road, your mindset needs to be in a place that allows you to know how to get back into the groove of the plan when you get off track.

 This is how you create consistency, and consistency with your plan will help you not only reach your goals but surpass them.

-The biggest setback in my life has been at the beginning of my pro career because I struggled so much to break down barriers for women’s boxing.
-I continued to believe in myself through visualization of my goals and prayer I was able to overcome all of the struggles.
+The biggest setback in my life has been at the beginning of my pro career because I struggled so much to break down barriers for women's boxing.
+I continued to believe in myself through visualization of my goals and prayer, and I was able to overcome all of the struggles.